KBCats/gforms/README.md

 # gforms
-a thing for google forms
+a answer finder for google forms

 a shit answer finder, works sometimes on some forms

+© Catch Me If You Can Industries